This post may include affiliate links; see our disclosure policy.

 Tips for how to make ponzu sauce

-This ponzu sauce recipe is quick and simple, and comes together in a flash.
-For this spin, we’ve kept it vegetarian without the bonito flakes.
-If you have the time, simmering the mixture with kombu as mentioned above gives the best traditional flavor.
-Here are a few tips to keep in mind when whipping up this ponzu sauce recipe:
+This ponzu sauce recipe is quick and simple.
+For our take, we’ve omitted bonito flakes to keep it vegetarian.
+If you have the time, simmering the mixture with kombu gives it the best traditional flavor.
+Here are a few tips for the process:

 • Use any citrus juice you like, just make sure it’s fresh squeezed.
-We like the mixture of orange and lime, but you can use orange and lemon as well.
-Or, go traditional and use Japanese yuzu juice (fresh or bottled).
+We like the mixture of orange and lime, but you can use orange and lemon.
+Or, go traditional and use yuzu juice (fresh or bottled).

 • Peel the ginger with a spoon.
-Ginger adds a nice complexity (which stands in for the kombu and bonito).
-Peel it with a spoon for easiest preparation.
+Ginger adds a nice complexity, which stands in for the kombu and bonito.
+Peeling it with a spoon is easier than a vegetable peeler!

 How long does homemade ponzu sauce last?
 Store it for up to 1 week in the refrigerator.
 Without the green onions, it can last for up to 2 weeks.
 Keep in mind that the flavor intensifies over time!